DevExpress/devextreme-documentation/concepts/05 UI Components/Autocomplete/00 Getting Started with Autocomplete/25 Customize Item Appearance.md

 If your data is grouped, you may want to customize the group headings.
 Define a [group template](/api-reference/10%20UI%20Components/dxAutocomplete/1%20Configuration/groupTemplate.md '/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#groupTemplate') for that purpose.

-You can also enable [wrapItemText](/api-reference/10%20UI%20Components/dxDropDownList/1%20Configuration/wrapItemText.md '/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#wrapItemText') if item text exceeds the drop-down list width to wrap the text.
+You can also enable [wrapItemText](/api-reference/10%20UI%20Components/dxDropDownList/1%20Configuration/wrapItemText.md '/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#wrapItemText') to wrap the text if the item's text exceeds the width of the drop-down list.

     <!-- tab: app.component.html -->
     <dx-autocomplete ...